isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/mentorship-programme.md

 * End of mentoring programme (21 September)
 # How can I apply?

-Registrations for the Talent @ SWITCH Mentorship Programme has closed.
-However, you may still sign up for the EES [here](https://bit.ly/EESapply), by 22 August 2021, 2359 (SGT).

-### Student-exclusive price of ~~USD50~~ SGD10 to SWITCH 2021 and the EES, through 22 August 2021

-As an exclusive promotion to students through 22 August 2021, both Singaporean and international students get to enjoy **an all-in price of ~~USD50~~ SGD10 to access both SWITCH 2021 and the Entrepreneurship Exposure Series (EES)**!

-Don't miss this time-limited promotion only for students - sign up [here](https://bit.ly/EESapply) **by 22 August 2021, 2359 (SGT) with your school email!**

-Once you have signed up for the EES, you will be onboarded to **an always-on SWITCH platform** where you can access SWITCH 2021 and its other year-long events such as monthly webinars and connect with fellow delegates throughout 2021, on top of the EES.
+Application for the Talent @ SWITCH Entrepreneurship Exposure Series (EES) has closed on 22 August 2021.
+However, you can get your [1-For-1 SWITCH Pass ](https://events.hubilo.com/switchsg/register)by 30 September to access all of SWITCH’s year-long webinars through 2022, including the EES!